25 Powerful Study Habits Of Highly Successful Students

-Valuable and useful information now fly everywhere on the internet, pick two or three online sources and add their examples, definitions, charts, graphs, pictures, explanations and illustrations to whatever has been given to you in class.
+Valuable and useful information now flies everywhere on the internet, pick two or three online sources and add their examples, definitions, charts, graphs, pictures, explanations and illustrations to whatever has been given to you in class.

 If you prefer to use the library, pick books related to the topic and read wide, compare and contrast, add to the knowledge you already have and pen it down into your success book.

 With this, when your lecturer sees the extras in your exam sheets, he will be quite impressed that you went further from what he has given.
 The truth is, no lecturer or examiner will see such extra work and not try to take note of such an intellectual student.

 8. Ask questions

-You don’t understand something, ask questions.
+If you don’t understand something, ask questions.
 Are you confused? ask questions.
-You got a different explanation to your question, ask again.
+If you got a different explanation for your question, ask again.

 Your questions were roughly answered, ask again.
 The time is short to ask questions, just ask quickly.
-You do not feel good with the analysis, ask questions.
+If you do not feel good about the analysis, ask questions.

 A different view from everyone else? ask questions.
 Heard something similar to the crux of the matter but a different approach was used, ask questions.
-You do not have an idea of the process or conclusion, ask questions.
+If you do not have an idea of the process or conclusion, ask questions.

 If bored with the class (Lol), ask questions.
 Asking questions helps you to think more and be alert.

 9. Have a reasonable reading group

-There are other people out there too that are keen about becoming a highly successful student and all you have to do is to locate them and speak to them about the purpose of the group and its impact on individual members of the group.
+There are other people out there too that are keen on becoming highly successful students and all you have to do is to locate them and speak to them about the purpose of the group and its impact on individual members of the group.